Providing more connections for Toronto commuters

 Supporting Canada since 1942

 Bechtel has been working in Canada for nearly three quarters of a century and has completed more than 800 studies and projects that contribute the country’s infrastructure.
-In addition to our work on the Toronto-York Spadina Subway Extension, other ongoing projects include the Keeyask Generating Station and the Kitimat Aluminum Smelter.
+In addition to our work on the Toronto-York Spadina Subway Extension, other ongoing projects include the Keeyask Generating Station, the Edmonton Light Rail, and the Kitimat Aluminum Smelter.

 We build rail